By: M. Morgan Beavers

 The Bulldogs began the 2013 season ranked No. 1 in the National Collegiate Equestrian Association (NCEA) pre-season poll and remained there until falling to Auburn on the road in November for their first season loss.
-Georgia put up only two additional losses against Kansas State and South Carolina (USC), ending the regular season 9-3 overall and 4-2 in the SEC.
+Georgia put up only two additional losses, against Kansas State and South Carolina (USC), ending the regular season 9-3 overall and 4-2 in the SEC.

-Though the Bulldogs saw just three losses during the regular season, their No. 1 ranking dropped to No. 7 before climbing back to their current No. 2 ranking.
-After opening the spring season ranked sixth, Georgia put up back-to-back wins against Delaware State and the Tennessee-Martin.
+Though the Bulldogs saw just three losses during the regular season, their No. 1 spot dropped to No. 7 before climbing back to their current No. 2 ranking.
+After opening the spring season ranked sixth, Georgia put up back-to-back wins against Delaware State and Tennessee-Martin.
 A loss to USC at home in February landed Georgia at No. 7, its lowest ranking of the year.
 However a win over Auburn in late February boosted the Bulldogs back to No 3.
 After a strong spring season, the Bulldogs are now ranked No. 2 in the NCEA poll and hold the second seed for the upcoming SEC championship.

 When asked about the loss to USC, junior captain Paige Stawicki said, “We lost by one point.
 One point in an extremely subjective field is really nothing.
 Of course it’s always frustrating but also reassuring.
 Had one point gone the other way, we would be the No. 1 seed.
 It could really go any way at this point.”